TrellixVulnTeam/Angular_VQYZ/README.md

 - Prevent user to access inner pages unless user is not logged In
 - Prevent user to access sign in and sign up components when a user is already logged in
 - Save user data to localstorage when user is logged in

-**If you love this project then show your love by simply sharing this repo with others and don't forget to put a GitHub star ⭐ !
-Thanks** :pray:
+- Plus is fully functional

 ## Installation Process
 Run `npm install` to install all the required dependencies

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng serve --open` for a dev server.